List of awards and nominations received by the Beatles: Grammy Awards

 The Grammy Awards are awarded annually by the National Academy of Recording Arts and Sciences in the United States.
-The Beatles have received seven competitive awards out of 23 nominations (excluding special awards or awards for individuals).
+The Beatles have received eight competitive awards out of 27 nominations (excluding special awards or awards for individuals).
 Also, John Lennon and Paul McCartney won the Grammy Award for Song of the Year for "Michelle" in 1967, and all four members of the Beatles received an award for Let It Be for Best Original Score Written for A Motion Picture or A Television Special in 1971.
 The Beatles were also credited as performers in the Grammy Award for Best Surround Sound Album for Love in 2008 won by the engineers and producers although the Beatles were ineligible for the awards.
+The Beatles (The Original Studio Recordings) won the 2011 Grammy Award for Best Historical Album which was presented to the box set's compilation producers and mastering engineers.
+In 2024, the animated music video for I'm Only Sleeping won the Grammy Award for Best Music Video although the award was given to its crew rather than the band.